About The Perfect Pantry® (and me)

 I don't accept free samples or write posts paid for by companies who want to promote their products.
 Every ingredient I write about on this blog is something I've bought.

 The best way to ask question about specific recipes or ingredients is to leave a comment on the relevant post.
 However, if your question is off the topic of a specific post, please post your question on our Facebook page or email to me at lydia AT theperfectpantry DOT com.

 Do you like something I've written about an ingredient?
 Does the recipe appeal to you?
 Do you have your own recipe for the ingredient, or a twist on the standard?
 Did I make a mistake in a recipe?
 Do you know more about the ingredient, to add to our knowledge?
 Please share your feedback in the comments.
 Not only does it let me know that you're enjoying and finding good information in the post; it also opens the conversation to other readers.

-While I welcome comments that might not agree with something I've written, I request that comments be polite and considerate of others.
-Comments that contain profanity or nastiness or are rude to others will be deleted.
-Comments the sole purpose of which is to promote your web site or other commercial venture will be deleted, and repeat offenders will be blocked.
+While I welcome comments that might not agree with something I've written, I ask that comments be polite and considerate of others.
+If your comment is rude, or if you're just trying to promote your own blog or web site, I won't publish it.
 My blog, my rules.